zstephens/neat-genreads/README.md

 -c <float>       |  Average coverage across the entire dataset.
 Default: 10 -e <str>         |  Sequencing error model pickle file -E <float>       |  Average sequencing error rate.
 The sequencing error rate model is rescaled to make this the average value.
--p <int>         |  ploidy [2]
+-p <int>         |  Sample Ploidy, default 2
--t <str>         |  bed file containing targeted regions; default coverage for targeted regions is 98% of -c option; default coverage outside targeted regions is 2% of -c option
+-t <str>         |  Bed file containing targeted regions; default coverage for targeted regions is 98% of -c option; default coverage outside targeted regions is 2% of -c option
+-d <str>	 |  Bed file with sample regions to discard.
 -to <float>      |  off-target coverage scalar [0.02] -m <str>         |  mutation model pickle file
 -M <float>       |  Average mutation rate.
 The mutation rate model is rescaled to make this the average value.
 Must be between 0 and 0.3.
 These random mutations are inserted in addition to the once specified in the -v option.
--s <str>         |  input sample model
--v <str>         |  Input VCF file.
+-Mb <str>	 |  Bed file containing positional mutation rates -N <int>	 |  Below this quality score, base-call's will be replaced with N's -v <str>         |  Input VCF file.
 Variants from this VCF will be inserted into the simulated sequence with 100% certainty.
 --pe <int> <int> |  Paired-end fragment length mean and standard deviation.
 To produce paired end data, one of --pe or --pe-model must be specified.
 --pe-model <str> |  Empirical fragment length distribution.
 Can be generated using [computeFraglen.py](#computefraglenpy).
 To produce paired end data, one of --pe or --pe-model must be specified.